 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
 For a single room/tent, add $625.
-Airfare is not included.
+Airfare to/from Las Vegas is not included in the adventure cost.

 GROUP SIZE: 8–16